Mast (sailing): Modern sailing masts

 From the mid-1990s racing yachts introduced the use of carbon fibre and other composite materials to construct masts with even better strength-to-weight ratios.
 Carbon fibre masts could also be constructed with more precisely engineered aerodynamic profiles.

 Modern masts form the leading edge of a sail's airfoil and tend to have a teardrop-shaped cross-section.
 On smaller racing yachts and catamarans, the mast rotates to the optimum angle for the sail's airfoil.
 If the mast has a long, thin cross-section and makes up a significant area of the airfoil, it is called a wing-mast; boats using these have a smaller sail area to compensate for the larger mast area.
 There are many manufacturers of modern masts for sailing yachts of all sizes, a few notable companies are Hall Spars, Offshore Spars, and Southern Spars.

-After the end of the age of sail, warships retained masts, initially as observation posts and to observe fall of shot, also holding fire control equipment such as rangefinders, and later as a mounting point for radar and telecommunication antennas, which need to be mounted high up to increase range.
-Simple pole, lattice, and tripod masts have been used—also, on some past Japanese warships, complex pagoda masts.